laurenlolak/-Marketing-Manager-Consultant-Work/README.md

 # The Empty Chest - Small B2C Events Company

+This Halloween Campaign was created for a Small B2C Events company, hosting a unique haunted house adventure occurring October 30th, 31st and November 1st 2020.
+The customer ask was;
+-	Set clear expectations regarding the customer experience during the event.
+-	Write a compelling narrative that creates interest by pulling the reader into the storyline.
+-	Product positioning, highlighting the unique aspects to differentiate the event in comparison to competing Halloween events such as PNE’s Fright Nights.

 <b> Halloween Event Marketing Campaign - Outcome Summary</b>

 <b>Stage 1 - Content Creation </b>